publications

 Reznick, O. G., Comfort, M., McCartney, K., & Neilands, T. B. (2010).
 Effectiveness of an HIV prevention program for women visiting their incarcerated partners: The HOME Project.
 AIDS & Behavior, 15(2), 365–375.
 PMCID: PMC3032899.

 Weiser, S. D., Neilands, T. B., Comfort, M. L., Dilworth, S., Cohen, J., Tulsky, J. P., et al. (2009).
-Correlates of incarceration vary by sex among homeless and marginally housed individuals in San Francisco.
+Gender-specific correlates of incarceration among marginally housed individuals in San Francisco.
 American Journal of Public Health, 99(8), 1459–1463.
-PMCID: PMC2707486.
+PMCID: PMC2707486. https://doi.org/10.2105/ajph.2008.141655

 Grinstead, O., Comfort, M. L., McCartney, K., Koester, K., & Neilands, T. B. (2008).
 Bringing it HOME: Design and implementation of an HIV/STD intervention for women visiting incarcerated men.
 AIDS Education and Prevention, 20(4), 285–300.
 PMCID: PMC18673062.